RedSkyLabs/RSSC2018-Endpoint-Attack-Lab/README.md

 ```bash
 smbclient -L hostname -I 192.168.100.10 -U Administrator
 ```
-   * You should see a list of available shares on the host.
+   * After you enter the `Drowssap1` password we cracked when you're prompted, you should see a list of available shares on the host.
 Let's mount the protected `C$` share by creating a mount point and then mounting the share.

 ```bash
 mkdir -p /mnt/atk_share